 “Why are there chickens on your bed?”

 “What the fuck do you think you’re doing?”
+I asked.

 “I think you’ve gone too far,” I told her.

 “What is it?
 You hate me?
 You think I’m a piece of shit?”